House of Dreams (museum)

 House of Dreams, 45 Melbourne Grove, East Dulwich.

-The House of Dreams Museum is a terraced house in East Dulwich transformed into the personal art museum of former textile designer and art director Stephen Wright.
-Wright worked on the museum in secret until the 2010s, when he began to open it to the public several days each year.It is now open to the public ten times a year usually on the last Saturday of the month.
-Not open December to February.
+The House of Dreams Museum is a terraced house in East Dulwich, England, transformed into the personal art museum of former textile designer and art director Stephen Wright.
+Wright worked on the museum in secret until the 2010s, when he began to open it to the public several days each year.
+It is now open to the public ten times a year usually on the last Saturday of the month.
+It is not open December to February.
 Booking for visits is available on the website.